Subscription Modal Banner

 Second, treating cancer is expensive.
 For instance, the Ministry of Health notes that a quarter of all patients paid over S$71,653 to remove lung tumours (assuming severe complications), with half of them paying over S$22,441.

-Bear in mind that such data don't stay that way—medical costs increase every year.
-Global risk advisory firm Willis Towers Watson, in its 2020 Global Medical Trends Survey Report, estimates a 9.3% increase in healthcare costs in Singapore for 2020.
+In its 2020 Global Medical Trends Survey Report, global risk advisory firm Willis Towers Watson estimates a 9.3% increase in healthcare costs in Singapore in 2020.
 This is over nine times the country’s estimated inflation rate of under 1%, and almost triple the estimated salary increment of 3.7%.

-And last, but not least, this doesn’t even account for the opportunity cost of lost and reduced wages resulting from the treatment.
+Last, but not least, this doesn’t even account for the opportunity cost of lost and reduced wages resulting from the treatment.
 When this is factored in, Singaporeans are on average facing a six-figure protection gap.

 So, it’s no wonder that many Singaporeans are turning toward cancer insurance.
 When it comes to cancer, it’s much better to be safe than sorry—especially if you have dependents.

-But before you look at and compare the various cancer insurance plans on the market, you should first understand these five critical things about cancer insurance.
+Before you look at and compare the various cancer insurance plans on the market, you should first understand these five critical things about cancer insurance.

-Probably the most common question people have about cancer insurance is how it differs from medical insurance.
 The answer lies in the payout structure.
 Medical insurance is all about covering actual medical costs incurred, whereas cancer insurance is about a one-time lump sum payout in the event of a cancer diagnosis.

 So, medical insurance can only reimburse you for the actual cost of surgery, consultations and the like.
 Cancer insurance will pay you the assured sum upon your diagnosis.
 Whatever you decide to do with that payout is entirely up to you.
 This payout will also be on top of whatever existing plans you already have, whether medical or critical illness.